-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 "We are all in this together," Northam emphasized, as he has before.

-According to at least one model, the governor said it's possible that Virginia may have seen its peak in cases as of Friday.
+According to at least one model, the governor said it's possible that Virginia may have

 But he and his staff said that everyone must continue to work to keep the case count low.